 In this condition of neonatal pigs, the hindlegs are spread apart or extended forward due to weakness of the adductor muscles relative to the abductors.
+The incidence of splayleg is greater in the Landrace than in other breeds.
+Selection for increase litter size indirectly increases the genetic potential for sows to create a uterine environment more likely to produce litters with splayleg pigs and should be treated a trait of the sow, rather than the individual pig.
 Affected pigs are susceptible to overlaying, starvation, and chilling because of poor mobility.
 Mortality may reach 50%.
 Genetic influence has been demonstrated.
 There are significant differences in the incidence among litters of different sires and breeds.
 It is seen more frequently in males than females and in pigs of lower birthweight.
 The syndrome also may be produced if glucocorticoids are administered during pregnancy, and it appears possible that stress-sensitivity of the heavily muscled parent(s) may be a contributing factor.
 However, any cause of stretching of the adductor muscles increases the incidence.
 Stretching can result from slippery or sloping floors, struggling while legs are caught in cracks in the floor, or as the result of damage to nerve pathways from intrauterine viral infections.
 Mycotoxins have been suggested to play a role in some cases.
 The general nutrition of the sow (choline, methionine, and vitamin E levels) may influence the incidence, but benefits from feeding supplements to sows is questionable.